ryandancy/proof/README.md

 Therefore x = S(S(0)).
 QED.
 ```

 We essentially recursively enumerate all possible consequences of the premises until we find the conclusion, and as such the algorithm will run forever if the proposition is not true.
-(Returning if the proposition is not true is actually impossible, because such an algorithm would solve the [Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem), which is undecidable.)
+(Returning if the proposition is not true is actually impossible in full generality, because such an algorithm would solve the [Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem), which is undecidable.)
 There are also many cases where the algorithm will run prohibitively long.